sebashtioon/sebashtioon/README.md

 # hi
-- im porfessional godot cooker (very good at godot)
-- i model stuff in belnder
+- im porfessional godot cooker (very good at godot) i also model stuff in blender

 working on a really big project rn